Hudson River Derby: Fans

 A variety of supporters clubs and groups have grown around the Red Bulls since the team started.
 The first of these was formed in 1995, prior to the inception of the team itself, as the Empire Supporters Club.
-2005 saw the creation of the New Jersey-based Garden State Supporters, now the Garden State Ultras (GSU).
+2005 saw the creation of the New Jersey–based Garden State Supporters, now the Garden State Ultras (GSU).
 The 2010 season's influx of personnel with a Scandinavian background led to the creation of the Viking Army Supporters Club.
 The Red Bulls have designated some sections of Red Bull Arena as supporter specific.
 These included sections 101 for the Empire Supporters Club, 102 for the Viking Army, and section 133 for the Garden State Supporters.
 Sections 133, 101, and 102 are collectively known as the "South Ward".

 New York City FC's first official supporter group, The Third Rail, began to form after the club's announcement in May 2013, when fans met through social media, and through member drives and viewing parties for 2014 FIFA World Cup matches.
-It had registered 1,000 members by September 20, 2014.
+It had registered 1,000 paid members by September 20, 2014.
 Although the group operates independently from the club, it was recognized as the official supporter group and has received exclusive access to two sections in Yankee Stadium.
 Group president Chance Michaels said the name reflected the group's desire to "power NYCFC" the way the third rail powers the New York City subway system.
-Since the team started, unofficial supporters groups have sprung up, including Brown Bag SC and Hearts of Oak.

-Even from the beginning of NYCFC's time in MLS, the rivalry between the supporters has been intense, with social media used extensively by both sets of fans to exchange insults and vitriol.
-Following the first meeting between the two sides at the Red Bull Arena, the Red Bulls cut the ticket allocation for away fans by two thirds for the next meeting at the venue, as a result of the behavior of NYCFC fans; NYCFC fans were equally damning of Red Bulls fans during their first visit to Yankee Stadium.
+Even from the beginning of NYCFC's time in MLS, the rivalry between the supporters has been intense, with social media used extensively by both sets of fans to exchange everything from mild teasing to insults and vitriol.
+Following the first meeting between the two sides at the Red Bull Arena, the Red Bulls cut the ticket allocation for away fans by two thirds for the next meeting at the venue, as a result of the behavior of NYCFC fans; NYCFC fans were equally damning of the behavior of Red Bulls fans during their first visit to Yankee Stadium.
 Prior to their third and final league meeting of the 2015 season, the first reported incident of violence between the two sets of fans occurred at a gastropub in Newark frequented by members of the Garden State Ultras.